GameWithPixels/.github/profile/README.md

 ## Libraries

-Any application using Pixels need to connect to and communicate with the dice.
+Any application using Pixels needs to connect to and communicate with the dice.
 Those communications happen over Bluetooth Low Energy, an open standard available on many platforms.